tonnycordeiro/VersionControlSnapshot/README.md

 ----------------------------------------------------------

-The project implements the design patterns Strategy and Factory Method.
+The project implements the design patterns _Strategy_ and _Factory Method_.